 You are here

-IICL Certificate Program on International Commercial Law and International Alternative Dispute Resolution
+IICL Online Certificate Program on International Commercial Law and International Alternative Dispute Resolution

 Cutting-Edge Online Distance Learning Programs presented by the Institute of International Commercial Law at Pace Law School

 These Programs give law students, practitioners, contract managers, etc., the rare opportunity to receive top-notch legal training without the added expense and hassle of visas, travel and short-term housing.
-By leveraging all that technology has to offer, these Programs enable students to interact with world-class academics and practitioners from their laptops, at home or at work.
+By leveraging the latest online teaching technologies, these Programs enable students to interact with world-class academics and practitioners from their laptops, at home or at work.
 Lectures and readings of differentiated subject-matter depth are provided to satisfy the learning objectives of both students and practitioners.
 Not only do participants receive unique and highly-sought-after access to speakers, they also add value to their curriculum-vitae and build a global network amongst their student colleagues.
 All of these objectives can be achieved at the same time students are completing their formal studies or working full time.
 Make the most of your time and legal training today!